Behavior Intervention Team

 BIT does NOT respond directly to emergencies.
 Call 9-1-1 if you experience an emergency.

 The mission of BIT is to enhance open communication within the College community pertaining to the promotion of a safe living and learning environment.
+BIT also assess reported threatening or violent behaviors and develops action plans to promote a safe campus community.

 - Identification-Often, the accumulation of information identifies a person who poses a threat and helps to identify the level of the threat; therefore, the team ensures appropriate information exchange.